 The truth of the matter is, carbs are not essential for survival, but you should probably be eating at least some.
 How many exactly, is debatable.

-Keep reading to learn what are the best carbs for weight loss and ways you can estimate how many grams of carbs you need a day to get the best results.
+Keep reading to learn what are the best carbs for weight loss and ways you can estimate how many grams you need a day to get the best results.

-Learn exactly how many grams of carbs you need each day to support your fitness goals using this simple carb calculator.
+Learn exactly how many grams of carbohydrates you need each day to support your fitness goals using this simple carb calculator.